programminghoch10/Morse/README.md

 ### Permissions
 Morse only needs permission to camera for activating the flash, but it of course works fine without flash if it hasn't got the permission yet.
+The camera permission is requested upon start of the app.
+The selection box for flash greys out if the permission is missing or if the device lacks a flash.

 ### XML Files

 - strings.xml: the default message text and the sound frequency in Hz is defined here
-- colors.xml: here are the standard colors defined
+- colors.xml: the standard colors and the colors for inverting background and text are defined here
 - activity_main.xml: standard layout file for the main activity